 Figure 12: ISIS doctrine

+Keyword searches

+Links between people and hierarchy

+Image searches

 Scenario 6: Mikser (responsible partner: Aoc)

 Narrative

 This describes a common method of terrorism funding used repeatedly by various groups.
 The victim (Juliusz) is drawn in to a surface website having received several adverts for technical goods offered at extremely discounted prices – often up to 90% reduction.
 Juliusz received these adverts from both websites and emails.
 This was the first point at that Juliusz was suspicious, but the discount was too tempting.
 The website had an online payment system and Juliusz could pay by normal means such as his Mastercard, Maestro or similar.
 The next point that was suspicious was when the confirmation of the transaction sent to Juliusz via SMS and the price was shown in Chinese Yuan rather than the transaction he had completed in Euros.
 Juliusz waited two months for his goods during which time the website owner provided a very plausible and consistent order tracking system that seemed to show the status of the delivery – held by customs etc. After this time with still no delivery of the goods Juliusz threatens to contact the authorities.
 At this point the website owner takes down the website and disappears.
 This long after the original transaction was authorised neither bank could stop the transaction and the terrorist organisation got their money.